wp-plugins/newsletter-html-generator/readme.txt

 2. Example of generating newsletter HTML from blog post.

 == Changelog ==
+= 1.1.7 =
+* New feature: Now the plugin generates HTML and plain text versions.

 = 1.1.6 =
 * New feature: The plugin can also automatically add analytics tracking parameters to your newsletter's links.